BarryMode/Profile/hosts/README.md

 3. de-dupe the resultant combined list,
 4. and keep the resultant file reasonably sized.

 A high-quality source is defined here as one that is actively curated.
 A hosts source should be frequently updated by its maintainers with both additions and removals.
-The larger the hosts file, the higher the level of curation is expected.
+The larger the `hosts` file, the higher the level of curation is expected.

-For example, the (huge) hosts file from [hosts-file.net](http://hosts-file.net) is **not** included here because it is very large (300,000+ entries) and doesn't currently display a corresponding high level of curation activity.
+For example, the (huge) `hosts` file from [hosts-file.net](http://hosts-file.net) is **not** included here because it is very large (300,000+ entries) and doesn't currently display a corresponding high level of curation activity.

-It is expected that this unified hosts file will serve both desktop and mobile devices under a variety of operating systems.
+It is expected that this unified `hosts` file should serve all devices, regardless of OS.

 ## Thanks